Delphinoid/futurism-setup/README.md

 From now on, to start MongoDB, all we have to do is execute this command:
 ```
-sudo mongod --auth --port port
+sudo mongod --auth --port port --bind_ip address1,address2,...
 ```
-Where port is the port to host on.
-The default is 27017.
+Where port is the port to host on and address1,address2,... are the addresses to bind to.
+Note that by default it will only bind to the loopback address.
+If unsure, replace --bind_ip and its arguments with --bind_ip_all.
+The default port is 27017.
 To shutdown MongoDB, execute these (closing the terminal window is not enough):
 ```
 mongo
 use admin